terascope/teraslice/docs/jobs/data-windows.md

 ### new DataWindow

-A straightforward way of creating a window
+A straightforward way of creating a window, requies an import of one or more `DataEntity`.
+If you want the window to convert the input to DataEntities, use `DataWindow.make`.

 ```js
 'use strict';